 The festival is held on the third Saturday of February each year, the weather is absolutely freezing.
 In addition, participants take a dip in cold water!
-Are you brave enough to face this violent, testosterone-filled climate?
+Are you brave enough to face this violent, testosterone-fueled climate?

 Nakizumo is a festival aimed at bringing good health to babies, but for that they must cry.
-In Sesoji's time in Tokyo, about 60 babies are taken to a sumo ring, where wrestlers gently shake the babies and whoever cries first wins.
+In Sesoji's time in Tokyo, around 60 babies are taken to a sumo ring, where wrestlers gently shake the babies and whoever cries first wins.

-There are actually two versions of this festival, both practiced in Miyako on the island of Okinawa.
+There are actually two versions of this festival, both of which are practiced in Miyako on the island of Okinawa.
 Both involve the Pantu, supernatural beings who find themselves somewhere between gods and demons and roam the city with a procession of priests to ward off evil spirits.
 The festival is believed to be related to similar festivals in Indonesia and Micronesia.

 The festival of the Hirara Shimajiri area is called Pantu Punaha, and it is the last of three festivals held at different times throughout the year, collectively called Pantu Satupunaha.
 One of the features of this festival features three men covered in grass and mud walking everywhere.
 They carry sticks in one hand and a scary mask in the other.
 People who are dirty by Pantu will have one year of protection.
 Home owners also invite Pantu to bless their homes.

 Another strange festival used to scare children is the Namahage Matsuri.
 The Namahage is a demon who wears a mask and goes around scaring children in the town of Oga in Akita.
 On New Year's Eve, the Namahage walks around the region dancing and shouting at the lazy and disobedient children.